-In September 1913, the new Harvard-MIT School for Health Officers welcomed its first class of 8 students.
-From these modest beginnings emerged Harvard School of Public Health and its long record of accomplishments.
+In September 1913, the new Harvard-MIT School for Health Officers welcomed its first class of eight students.
+From these modest beginnings emerged what would eventually become the Harvard T.H.
+Chan School of Public Health and its long record of accomplishments.

-Explore some of our successes, stories, and surprising facts as the School approaches its 2013-2014 centennial.
+Explore some of our successes, stories, and surprising facts, documented as the School approached its 2013-2014 centennial.

 Brief history of the School

-Harvard School of Public Health traces its roots to public health activism at the beginning of the last century, a time of energetic social reform.
+The Harvard T.H.
+Chan School of Public Health traces its roots to public health activism at the beginning of the last century, a time of energetic social reform.
 Learn more about the School's history.

 From the archives

-Discover historical material from past publications, Countway library's collections, and photos submitted by the HSPH community.
+Discover historical material from past publications, Countway Library's collections, and photos submitted by the School community.

 Perspectives from past Deans

-See who is on the HSPH Centennial Committee.
+See who was on the School's Centennial Committee.

 Did you know?

-Discover facts, stats, accomplishments, and items of trivia you may not have known about HSPH.
+Discover facts, stats, accomplishments, and items of trivia you may not have known about the School.